AldeRoberge/Oryx2D/README.md

-NOTES :

-    MapUserInput handles Input

-    GameSprite handles map drawing
-    Map handles object drawing

-    Player handles camera rotation

-TODO :

-    Reorganise files to match client
-    Add 'get' awareness in README (replaced get value() with getValue()) Add placeholder for graphic stuff (Player, GameObject)
+Help with convertion from AS3 to Java
 -------------------

-Most changes are automatically made by the AS3 to Java converter AS3toCSharp.
+Note : Most changes are automatically made by the AS3 to Java converter AS3toCSharp (see AldeCommons' *AS3ToJava.java*).

-see AldeCommons' *AS3ToJava.java*

-Good news, most of the manual changes are related to Arrays and Dictionary.

 Strings
 --------